mysrcs/hugooooo/content/blog/2023-03-27-2022-Financial-report.md

 early 2024, saving about $600/mo in operating expenses.

-We have closed out a major consulting engagement in Q1 2023 and we anticipate a significant reduction in consulting revenue as a conseqeunce.
+We have closed out a major consulting engagement in Q1 2023 and we anticipate a significant reduction in consulting revenue as a consequence.
 We hope to complete the beta this year (you may have heard that before...), which would likely correspond with a significant increase in platform revenue.